Four Benefits and Three Precautions of Drinking Early Spring Green Tea!

 3. The low temperatures in spring slow down metabolism and reduce the presence of tea polyphenols, anthocyanins, and alcohols, aldehydes, and acids, thus making the tea less bitter.

-4. Due to the low temperatures and fewer pests and diseases, farmers generally do not use pesticides on early spring teas, ensuring they are minimally contaminated with chemicals.
+4. Due to the low temperatures and fewer pests and diseases, farmers generally do not use on early spring teas, ensuring they are minimally contaminated with chemicals.

 1. Although early spring tea is delicious, don't rush to it immediately after it has been processed.
 Freshly made tea should not be consumed right away.

-From a nutritional standpoint, new tea hasn't had time to age, so it contains higher levels of , active alkaloids, and various aromatic substances that can overstimulate the nervous system, which may be harmful to individuals suffering from insomnia or heart disease.
+From a nutritional standpoint, new tea hasn't had time to age, so it contains higher levels of caffeine, active alkaloids, and various aromatic substances that can overstimulate the nervous system, which may be harmful to individuals suffering from insomnia or heart disease.

 2. New tea contains high levels of unoxidized polyphenols and aldehyde-alcohol compounds, which can irritate the gastrointestinal tract.
 People with poor digestive function might experience symptoms such as dry mouth, sore throat, abdominal pain, and constipation if they drink this tea.

 Therefore, new tea must be aged for some time before consumption, and it shouldn't be drunk in large quantities.
 At the very least, it should be stored for half a month, allowing some of the polyphenols, aldehydes, and alcohols to decompose or oxidize, and reducing the activity of caffeine, alkaloids, or aromatic substances.
-This ensures the tea not only achieves a “green color, clear infusion, high fragrance, and mellow taste,” but also becomes safe and healthy to drink.
+This ensures the tea not only achieves a “green color, clear , high fragrance, and mellow taste,” but also becomes safe and healthy to drink.

-In addition, early spring tea is delicate and tender, so the water temperature for should not be too high.
+In addition, early spring tea is delicate and tender, so the water temperature for brewing should not be too high.
 This will ensure a refreshing and pleasant infusion while preserving its nutritional value.

 Brew Tea